eshwen/phd-thesis/README.md

 - For references at the end of a sentence, cite _before_ the full stop
 - When explicitly referring to a reference with "Ref.", use `\citenum{}` instead of `\cite{}` so that the number isn't wrapped in square brackets
 - For quotation marks, open the quote with a double backtick.
 Close with two single quotes so that the style of the opening and closing quotation marks match
+- When to use hyphens, en-dashes and em-dashes: https://www.chicagomanualofstyle.org/qanda/data/faq/topics/HyphensEnDashesEmDashes/faq0002.html
 - More formatting/stylistic guildelines can be found in https://zenodo.org/record/3228336 (also [locally](helpful_docs/thesis-writing-gotchas.pdf))

+## Draft versions of the pdf <a name="drafts"></a>

+When sending a draft version of the pdf, e.g., to my supervisor, add "draft" in the `\documentclass` line with the other options.
+This turns on a draft watermark with the date the pdf was made, and adds line numbers for easier referencing to specific points.
+Also, use footnotes to mark any questions/concerns, etc. instead of comments in the tex file.